Prince’s Mead, Winchester

 He is BIG on foodie and eco-credentials (in fact, he’s even been round to Prince Charles’ gaff, Clarence House, and talked to him about eco-friendly cleaning supplies!) and really drives the idea that academic success is intrinsically linked to excellent pastoral care and a forward-thinking attitude.

 There were big shoes to fill when he took over, both as the first male Head and most of the previous heads averaging 10 years plus in the role, but he’s done it with aplomb – steering the school firmly into modernity, while remaining true to many of the traditional values that have been instilled during the school’s history.
+In 2020, Thacker appointed a new Head of Pastoral Care and a new Head of Co-Curricular Activities to proactively support children’s mental well-being and boost the range of co-curricular clubs on offer at the school.

 Prince’s Mead is absolutely ALL about the quirks and they fully embrace them in daily school life.
 Starting off with the cutest and fluffiest of them all, the school has its very own Pastoral Dog – Monty.
 Monty pops into school a few times a week and helps the kids to relax and unwind, taking him for walks and generally enjoying his company.